mpv-player/mpv/DOCS/man/options.rst

     Play video with window border and decorations.
 Since this is on by default, use ``--no-border`` to disable the standard window decorations.

+``--window-transparency=<default|0-255>``
+    (Windows only)
+    Sets the transparency of the mpv window.

+    :default: No change in transparency.
+    :0-255: Level of transparency, 255 being completely opaque.

 ``--on-all-workspaces``
     (X11 and macOS only)
     Show the video window on all virtual desktops.